pathoplexus/curation_reports/.github/ISSUE_TEMPLATE/test-sequence-metadata-issue.md

 ---
-name: [TEST] Sequence/Metadata Issue
+name: '[TEST] Sequence/Metadata Issue'
-about: [TEST] Report a possible inaccuracy in sequences and/or metadata
+about: '[TEST] Report a possible inaccuracy in sequences and/or metadata'
 title: '[TEST]'
 labels: 'test'
 assignees: ''